Products

 A majority of Claude interruptions are asking whether it's okay to run some command.
 This is why --dangerously-skip-permissions is so powerful: we can achieve so much more per unit prompt.

 But why is that the choice?
-Why must we choose between becoming a pedantic babysitter or giving Claude's actions dangerous free reign over our system?
+Why must we choose between becoming a pedantic babysitter or giving Claude's actions dangerous free rein over our system?

 Clash gives us the best of both worlds.
 It allows sandboxing what matters: the actions Claude is performing.
 Every tool, every command, independently.